Satisfactory Academic Progress (SAP) Policy

 III.
 Financial Aid Disqualification

 If you do not meet all cumulative academic requirements outlined in Step 1 or 2 at the end of the warning semester, you will be placed on Financial Aid Disqualification.
 Generally, a student who is disqualified from financial aid may reestablish financial aid eligibility by meeting all cumulative SAP criteria.
-Students placed on Disqualification status are not eligible to receive financial aid except for a BOG fee waiver, if eligible.
+Students placed on Disqualification status are not eligible to receive financial aid except for a California College Promise Grant, if eligible.
 If you complete a semester on disqualification, you must have your academic progress reviewed before your financial aid eligibility is determined for the following semester.
 Due to the short time period between semesters, there will be at least a three week delay in the notification of eligibility.
 If eligible, any disbursements of student aid will also be delayed.

 IV.
 Appealing Financial Aid Disqualification